Homotopy, homology, and persistent homology using closure spaces: Homology in closure spaces

 \section{Homology in closure spaces}

 In this section we define several homology theories for closure spaces.
 We start by using some of our previously defined intervals and product operations to define various simplices and cubes.
-We then use the standard constructions to produce corresponding simplicial and cubical homology theories.
-For a closure space $X$, let $X^n = X^{\times n}$ and $X^{\boxdot n}$ denote the $n$-fold product and $n$-fold inductive product, respectively, of $X$ with itself.
+We then use the standard constructions to produce corresponding simplicial and cubical \new{singular} homology theories. \new{Let $\otimes$ denote either $\times$ or $\boxplus$.} For a closure space $X$, \new{let $X^{\otimes n}$ denote the corresponding $n$-fold product of $X$ with itself.}